PetrVey/pyTENAX/README.rst

 pythonized version of SMEV downloaded from: https://github.com/luigicesarini/pysmev

-| *A test for the hypothesis: block maxima are samples from a parent distribution with Weibull tail*
+| * 2) A test for the hypothesis: block maxima are samples from a parent distribution with Weibull tail*
 | The test is described in:
 |  Marra F, W Amponsah, SM Papalexiou, 2023.
 | Non-asymptotic Weibull tails explain the statistics of extreme daily precipitation.